All Episodes

 Stay right there.

-It's gonna end quickly.
+It's going to end quickly.

-My advice to Mr. Schiff, which he's not asking for about witnesses is be careful what you ask for, because those witnesses could explode in your face.
+My advice to Mr. Schiff, which he's not asking for about witnesses, is be careful what you ask for because those witnesses could explode in your face.

-So I think it's gonna add end quickly within two or three weeks, and then the president can go about his business and an election will decide whether the president's conduct was uh inappropriate or not, and I think he will be re-elected in an overwhelming fashion.
+So I think it's going to end quickly within two or three weeks, and then the president can go about his business and an election will decide whether the president's conduct was inappropriate or not.

 What do you think?